kurtosis-tech/kurtosis/README.md

 For other installations methods, visit these [install instructions](https://docs.kurtosis.com/install#ii-install-the-cli).

 ### Running Kurtosis
 Kurtosis can be used to create ephemeral environments called [enclaves][enclave].
-We'll create a simple [Starlark][starlark-explanations] script to specify what we want our enclave to look like and what it will contain.
+We'll create a simple [Starlark][starlark-explanation] script to specify what we want our enclave to look like and what it will contain.
 Let's write one that spins up multiple replicas of `httpd`:

 ```python
 cat > script.star << EOF